Peaches (musician): 2009–2012: I Feel Cream and other work

-In March 2010, the copyright owners of the musical Jesus Christ Superstar denied Peaches permission to perform her one-woman version that she was planning to stage in Berlin.
-After receiving the attention of several media outlets, Peaches successfully negotiated with those rights-holders, and the musical was performed on 25–27 March at Berlin's HAU1.
-Gonzales accompanied Peaches on piano.
+In March 2010, Peaches performed a one-woman version of Jesus Christ Superstar at Berlin's HAU1.
+Gonzales accompanied Peaches on piano during the shows.
 Travis Jeppesen stated in his review for Artforum, "Not only did Peaches set it off, she managed to surprise us all by showing off an expansive vocal range, a musician's natural sensitivity to the dynamics of Andrew Lloyd Webber's score, and an emotive prowess that is rarely if ever displayed in her own, less holy, music."

-Peaches appeared in a film called Ivory Tower, which also includes spots from Feist, Chilly Gonzales, Tiga and Gonzales' mother.
-Peaches stars as Marsha, a performance artist engaged to a man named Thaddeus (Tiga).
-Things get complicated when her ex, Hershall (Gonzales) comes back into her life.
-The film is set in Toronto and was shot over 13 days in late winter and early spring 2010.
-It was co-written by Gonzales and Céline Sciamma (who directed/wrote Water Lilies and Portrait of a Lady on Fire) was directed by Adam Traynor and produced by Nicolas Kazarnia.
-Ivory Tower was given a limited theatrical release in August 2010.

-In May 2010, Christina Aguilera announced that Peaches was among the collaborators on her fourth studio album Bionic.
+In May 2010, Christina Aguilera announced that Peaches was among the collaborators on her fourth studio album, Bionic.
 Peaches is featured on a track called "My Girls".
 The song was co-written and produced by Le Tigre.

+Peaches appeared in a film called Ivory Tower, directed by Adam Traynor and produced by Nicolas Kazarnia.
+Ivory Tower was given a limited theatrical release in August 2010.

-On 30 August 2010, Peaches released a new single titled "Jonny".
-The single is part of a tribute series to Alan Vega from the band Suicide.
-Other musicians who have released tribute singles as part of the series include The Horrors, Primal Scream, Klaxons and Bruce Springsteen.
+On 30 August 2010, Peaches released a single titled "Johnny", part of a tribute series to Alan Vega of Suicide.
+Other musicians who have released tribute singles as part of the series include The Horrors, Primal Scream, Klaxons, and Bruce Springsteen.

-Peaches also appears as a guest musician on R.E.M.'s 2011 release Collapse into Now, contributing vocals to the song "Alligator_Aviator_Autopilot_Antimatter".
+Peaches also appeared as a guest musician on R.E.M.'s 2011 release Collapse into Now, contributing vocals to the song "Alligator_Aviator_Autopilot_Antimatter".

-2012: New music and Peaches Does Herself

-It was announced in 2012 that a semi-biographical musical/concert film would be premièred at the Toronto Film Festival, utilising 22 songs from Peaches' back catalog and backed by her band the Sweet Machine.

-Peaches Does Herself premiered at the Toronto International Film Festival on 13 September 2012.

-On 2 October 2012, Peaches released her new single "Burst!" as a digital single backed with several remixes.
+In 2019, Peaches premiered the large-scale stage production There’s Only One Peach with the Hole in the Middle at Kampnagel in Hamburg, featuring an ensemble of 12 musicians and dancers.
+The core touring band was led by musical director Tif Lamson and included Maya Postepski, Lizzy Scharnofske, and Sky Deep.
+MIDI musical direction for the show was provided by Postepski and Sky Deep.